 This dulce de leche recipe is Bacardi Rum's recreation of a cocktail found in "Guys and Dolls."
 It was created for the 2009 revival of the popular Broadway musical.
 If you like thick chocolate martini style of drinks it's rather pleasant, though it's not to everyone's liking.

 This drink can easily be mistaken for a "milkshake," primarily due to the sweet chocolate liqueur and the sweetened condensed milk (rarely seen in mixed drinks).
-It relates to one of the musical's most well-known scenes in which the "prudish" Sarah Brown gets a "bit" tipsy on the drink.
+It relates to one of the musical's most well-known scenes in which Sarah Brown gets a "bit" tipsy on the drink.
 Sky Masterson leads her to believe that it is simply "sweet milk" and that Bacardi is a "preservative."
 It's quite funny but a rather devious trick to play on someone who doesn't drink!

 Gather the ingredients.